nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 Channels
 --------

-Finnaly, the radio's channel is not be confused with the radio's pipes.
+Finally, the radio's channel is not be confused with the radio's pipes.
 Channel selection is a way of specifying a certain radio frequency (frequency = [2400 + channel] MHz).
 Channel defaults to 76 (like the arduino library), but options range from 0 to 125 -- that's 2.4 GHz to 2.525 GHz.
 The channel can be tweaked to find a less occupied frequency